telerik/xaml-docs/controls/radautocompletebox/features/keyboard-support.md

 * __Enter__: Closes the DropDown if it is open and selects the currently highlighted item.

-* __Escape__: Closes the DropDown and deletes the last non autocompleted entered text.
+* __Escape__: Closes the DropDown and deletes the last entered text which has not been autocompleted.

 >When an item is selected with the keyboard, it should be scrolled into the viewport and made visible.